 The HTTP server serves as the entry point for Diarkis.
 The application server connects to the HTTP server to obtain real-time connection endpoints and encryption keys.

-Additionally, it is possible to define custom endpoints.
+Additionally, you can define custom endpoints.

-Setting up the HTTP Server
+Setting Up the HTTP Server

 The above functions must be executed before calling diarkisexec.StartDiarkis().